Table of Contents

 Brick and mortar stores are closing up due to restrictions caused by the pandemic and retailers with a robust digital strategy are bound to stand out, sell and survive.

 The SARS outbreak was responsible for the meteoric rise of ecommerce platforms like Alibaba.
-As an unregistered business or seller, the price of selling online is very reasonable, and in the current environment, the right decision to battle uncertainty and earn money.
+As an Individual business or seller, the price of selling online is very reasonable, and in the current environment, the right decision to battle uncertainty and earn money.